hx24/js-minimap/README.md

 ### reset

-if you want to reset the minimap manually, you can call `reset` method.
+if you want to reset the minimap manually, call `reset` method.

 ```javascript
 const minimap = new Minimap({